Confession: I'm a Woman, and I Shave My Face

-No, put down the Venus, and don't use your leg razor.
+You can, but I would advise you don't use your leg razor.
 I haven't tried it personally, and I can guarantee you won't want to dabble in it, either.

 5. What are the risks associated with shaving your face?

 According to Dr. Maiman, "Ingrown hairs are one of the most common considerations as far as negative outcomes of shaving, and this can also occur with dermaplaning."
 Ingrowns occur when the hair curls back into the skin instead of growing out vertically.
-"Alternatively, some ingrown hairs occur because the follicular opening is physically blocked, resulting in the follicle growing completely underneath the skin," she said.
+"Alternatively, some ingrown hairs occur because the follicular opening is physically blocked, resulting in the follicle growing completely underneath the skin," she says.
 However, ingrowns are more likely to occur in areas where the hair is thick and coarse, which peach fuzz is not.

 6. Does shaving your face worsen acne?